dragonmux/tempest/pdi.md

 |  1 0  | ptr              |
 |  1 1  | ptr++ (reserved) |

+**NB**: The pointer register is written to by all direct addressing instructions which is undocumented by the datasheets and has a profound impact on the instruction ordering that must be kept.

 ## Native PDI protocol

 ## JTAG-PDI protocol